 The rebooted “Battlestar Galactica” lasted longer than the original series and was far better than the shorter-lived 1980 series that was the campiest of them all.
 However, there’s a horror story there that at least a few others have addressed.

 In this “Battlestar Galactica” series, habitable planets are rare.
-Every one that could be suitable for colonization is colonized or they at least set out a plan for it – including ancestral home Kobol.
+Every planet that could be suitable for colonization is colonized or they at least set out a plan for it – including ancestral home Kobol.
 That prevents the TOS Star Trek “wagon train to the stars” feel of finding Wild West towns on alien planets and not even having blue horns (hat tip, Star Trek Enterprise).

 There’s a different horror story here, and it starts with the final episode.
-The entire fleet decides to land on Earth and colonize.
+The entire fleet decides to land on Earth and colonize it.
 Genetically compatible humans without technology or even language already live here.
 It isn’t “Earth” but “Earth2”; the real Earth was nuked in a civil war between its robots and the descendants of Cylons who figured out how to become biological.
 Interesting that no one decided to go cyborg or just “Borg” here, but that’s a different issue.

 The advanced humans colonize Earth.
 We’re all descendants of mitochondrial Eve, Hera.
 There’s just one problem – the fossil record.
 These advanced humans were building towns.
-Their tools and technology would be like plopping medieval tech in a Neanderthal site.
+Their tools and technology would be like plopping medieval tech on a Neanderthal site.
 But we don’t have that.
 We only have their genes.
 They’re even shown planning agriculture.
 So where did it go?

-Imagine the woman who was raised in a civilized town with stories of grand cities on another world by her grandparents who’d been gathering food a few kilometers from home when fire from the sky killed everyone you loved.
-The only family you have left are the two children you took with you on this afternoon in the woods.
+Imagine the woman who was raised in a civilized town with stories of grand cities in another world by her grandparents who’d been gathering food a few kilometers from home when fire from the sky killed everyone you loved.
+The only family you have left are the two children you took with you this afternoon in the woods.
 Worse yet, the only support you have are a few other scared survivors, some of them physically and emotionally scarred from what they witnessed.
-You can’t bash Baltar the fifth for banging a cave-girl who thinks his spear thrower is a gift from the Gods, since he brings home meat so you can try to make a livable camp, and you need his help to take care of kids in this truly Stone Age lifestyle.
+You can’t bash Baltar the fifth for banging a cave-girl who thinks his spear-thrower is a gift from the Gods, since he brings home meat so you can try to make a livable camp, and you need his help to take care of kids in this truly Stone Age lifestyle.

 At least your children are better than the savages, benefitting from Mom’s genes and cultural toolkit, so they’re at the top of the social totem pole.
 Maybe it will get better.
 Maybe.